 This holiday season rather than spending your money on another toy that will just take up space, why not invest in giving your family an experience?
-Whether it’s a family membership to a local museum or a weekend at a nearby resort, nothing is more precious than the gift of time and creating memories.
+Whether it’s taking in a socially-distant lightshow or cooking up holiday treats with mavens from a local bakery, nothing is more precious than the gift of time and creating memories.
 We’ve rounded up some fun experiences that everyone in your clan will be sure to love.

 Rink Up for Frozen Fun

 Ice skates under the tree add a touch of nostalgia to Christmas morning, but you don’t need to splurge on the footwear to recreate scenes from your mini Elsa’s favorite icy kingdom.
 The new Color Burst Ice Rink at Merriweather District makes a great outing.
 Admission is limited to encourage physical distancing so be sure to buy your tickets in advance.
 For a list of ice skating rinks in the DMV, go here.

 When: Now-Jan.
 31, Mon.-Thurs., 4-9 p.m., Fri., 4-10 p.m., Sat., noon-10 p.m., Sun., noon-6 p.m.

 Safety regulations: Masks are required while skating.
 For more details on curent health standards, go here.

 6000 Merriweather Dr.

 Columbia, MD 21044

 Go For Frozen Thrills (and Chills)

 Adrenaline junkies will thrill at the sight of snow tubing tickets and—naturally—a snow tube on Dec.
 25. The snow tube might not actually fit in their stocking ,but the tickets will (hint: put the tube in one a super-sized Santa sack).
 Check out Massanutten Resort for resort-themed fun when catching some snow.